esantan-ibm/agentic-ai-bootcamp/banking-backoffice/README.md

 #### Test and deploy the GFM Teller Agent

-- In the preview window on the right, test with the following query:
+- In the preview window on the right, test with the following query: (*use one of the IBAN numbers assigned to you*)
 ```
 What is the balance of my account IBAN DE89320895326389021994
 ```